 - Swap Liquid Shampoo For Solid Shampoo.
 Shampoo soaps take a bit of getting used to as you have to give your hair time to adjust.
 Working up a lather can be a workout in hard water areas (if you've got a water softener you're sorted!).
 It is worth persevering as your hair's natural oils (not to be confused with grease) will return!

 - Swap Your Plastic Toothbrush For A Wooden Toothbrush.
 An easy swap to make, avoiding the huge number of plastic toothbrushes that end up in landfill.
-I have both a kids bamboo toothbrush and an adults medium bristles beechwood toothbrush.
-(Insider news - we will soon be introducing a replaceable head toothbrush to save waste and money).

 - Swap Your Unnatural Toothpaste For Natural Toothpaste.
 This is a simple swap, but a big one for some people.
 The Georganics Toothpaste that I stock doesn't contain fluoride, using other natural minerals and ingredients (like coconut oil) to keep mouth and gums clean.